NOAA-GFDL/atmos_phys/README.md

 git commit -m "Save a test commit to user branch" #commit your changes
 ## The folowing can be skipped if you have already pushed your changes ##
-git push -u origin user/ter/exampleBranch pushd #change directory to the atmos_phys folder git checkout -b user/ter/exampleBranch #create your branch in atmos_phys git remote add param https://gitlab.gfdl.noaa.gov/fms/atmos_param.git #add atmos_param as a remote git fetch param #fetch the contents of the atmos_param git merge param/user/ter/exampleBranch #merge your branch from atmos_param into your branch on atmos_phys git push -u origin user/ter/exampleBranch
+git push -u origin user/ter/exampleBranch pushd #change directory to the am5_phys folder git checkout -b user/ter/exampleBranch #create your branch in am5_phys git remote add param https://gitlab.gfdl.noaa.gov/fms/atmos_param.git #add atmos_param as a remote git fetch param #fetch the contents of the atmos_param git merge param/user/ter/exampleBranch #merge your branch from atmos_param into your branch on am5_phys git push -u origin user/ter/exampleBranch
 ```
 A note on git remotes: